libbyshoop/comm-avoiding-cuts-cc/README.md

 ```
 This runs min cut (named square_root) on an Erdos-Renyi graph with 200 vertices and average degree of 2 on 4 processes.

+You can also test different numbers of processes.
+On our machine we were able to go up to 40 processes and our test scripts reflect that.
+If you have less processes you should be able to run any of our scripts by simply changing the MAX_PROCS argument to the maximum number of processes your maching can handle.
+Because our experiments often showed strong scaling out to 40 processes you should be able to see the same scaling with less processes.

 ## Running Min Cuts (square_root)

 #### Arguments: